KaranModasiya/WEF/scripts/README.md

 # Scripts

-In this directory you can find a set of bash scripts with different purposes most of them are mine but other like `apd_launchpad.py` not.
-They aren't used by the main tool, anyway you can do whatever you want with them:
+In this directory you can find a set of bash scripts that I personally found interesting.
+They have different purposes, most of them are mine but other like `apd_launchpad.py` not.

 - ***deauth.sh***